Hwerow/Parti-Gyle_Analyser/README.md

 UPDATE -  revised data file 1975 PA1_2_3_4_5_PG_1.8.JSON   See YouTube for explantory Video https://youtu.be/WIqtd1meQtQ.

+As is always the way!
+I found some further information about the hop growers after I posted the video.
+Hop growers tend to be multi-generational, which is handy when trying to identify the area of hop growth and potentially the hop variety.
+The 1975 YOB PA2 Suppliers were Berry and Cotton.
+The Berry family are located in East Kent near Faversham, which narrowed the mean alpha-acid to 5.13% instead of the Kent average of 5.02%.
+The Cotton family are near Hereford, and changes the Fuggles mean alpha-acid to 4.34% from 4.52%.
+These changed values reduce the overall bittering result a tad.
+See 1975 PA1_2_3_4_5_PG_1.9.JSON in the examples.

 ## Features
 - **Parti-Gyle Analysis:** Calculates Mass Balance, Pre-Boil SG, and Extract for multiple coppers (supports 2 or 3 copper setups).
 - **Advanced Calculations:** Uses the **Tinseth Formula** for IBU and **Morey Equation** for Color (EBC/SRM).